MrT3chGuy/learning-react/README.md

 # Learning React

-I'm currently take an interactive React course on a platform called Scrimba: https://scrimba.com/learn/learnreact
+I'm currently taking an interactive React course on a platform called Scrimba: https://scrimba.com/learn/learnreact

-Each folder in this repo is a project
+I'm using this repo to document my learning progress.
+Each folder in this repo is a project that I'm creating as part of the course.